power-daps/power-daps/README.md

 ## About

-power-daps allows you to create and build applications and suites of applications in multiple languages.
-It is intended to provide a common interface across various languages and stacks.
+power-daps is a build tool that can build apps in multiple languages.
+It also has templates to speed up creation of "hello world" apps in different languages.
+It has a plugin architecture which allows people to add support for more languages and styles easily.

 ## Installation